performikon/startkit0/memory-bank/decisionLog.md

 - Adopt a monorepo architecture using Turborepo
 - Implement a phase-based approach with strict feature sizing guidelines

+## Decision

+- Adopt a monorepo architecture using Turborepo
+- Implement a phase-based approach with strict feature sizing guidelines
+- Centralize Supabase integration in a shared package (`packages/supabase`)

 ## Rationale

 - Monorepo architecture: